 Staff assist survivors in applying for individual compensation programs and in completing annual Life Certificates

 Holocaust Survivors Social Club

 Holocaust survivors have the opportunity to gather virtually for social and cultural activities, musical programs, and more.
-Weekly programs are planned by a group of active club members and are supported, in part, by the Claims Conference.
+Monthly programs are planned by a group of active club members and are supported, in part, by the Claims Conference.